Teaching Narrative Writing Tips and Activities

 After your students practice introduction, you can get into the bulk of your writing… the events.
 This is one of the hardest parts of teaching narrative writing because the majority of the story detail is in this piece of their writing.
 Within the body, students are going to cover the sequenced events, details, feelings, actions, and emotions.

 Another way to help kids with events is to show them strong mentor texts as examples.
-When reading aloud a story, such as Owl Moon, it is important for the teacher to stop and discuss when they find new events and details that the author has provided.
+When reading aloud a story, such as Owl Moon, the teacher needs to stop and discuss when they find new events and details that the author has provided.
 Then, students can write about the ‘first, next, then, and the last events in the text they read.

 Teaching narrative writing conclusions

-And finally, we will move onto conclusions in narrative writing.
-When you’re teaching narrative writing, it’s important that students know the different types of conclusions, like giving a suggestion, asking a question, or describing a vivid image.
+And finally, we will move on to conclusions in narrative writing.
+When you’re teaching narrative writing, students must know the different types of conclusions, like giving a suggestion, asking a question, or describing a vivid image.
 First, you can read a few mentor texts’ conclusions to show examples.
 Then, you can ask them to come up with their own examples after learning about each specific type.

 After a few activities that show students different examples of all types of conclusions, let them practice coming up with their own when they’re given a topic.